168 First, you dig that hole

 The soldiers looked on and smiled.
 The Reparations Division was already selecting leaders, albeit accidentally.

 Fresh tea was being brewed and some of the men, who had been cooks in their past life, now came into their own as they made small amounts go far.They had rescued salt, rice, soy beans, a few spices which smelt fresh enough to use and two fermenting jars of soy sauce.
-In another house, they had found a few bissom brooms, a large shovel and some clothes.
+In another outhouse, they had found a few bamboo brooms, a large shovel and some clothes.
 There were spoons, bowls and the most valuable find of the day, a wok!
 A large, black, well oiled wok, which the cooks fought over with a passion.

-There were chickens though.
+There were live chickens though.
 They were clucking around getting agitated by the presence of these strange men.
-Eggs were everywhere, another great find.
+Eggs were laid everywhere, another great find.
 Most of the birds were caught, killed and plucked.
 They added a nice touch to the large containers of soups now cooking at various stations around camp.

-By the time all the men returned for the night, they were immediately shipped off to wash all the grime off their bodies, hair and clothes, before returning to devour the meal which these intrepid cooks provided.
+By the time all the men returned for the night, they were immediately shipped off to wash all the grime from their bodies, hair and clothes, before returning to devour the meal which these intrepid cooks provided.

 Another cook interjected, "And a wagon, preferably with a mule to pull it!"